JunkMeal/duolingo-plus/README.md

 Duolingo caps your referrals to 19 so after the 6 months
 you cant use this again

+# Troubleshooting

+### It creates the accounts but no plus
+1. You cant use this with the ip associated with your duolingo account try a vpn or proxy.

 #### Use this program at your own risk.
 #### This program is for educational purposes only.